Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README-incremental.md

-# Angular single-page application using MSAL Angular to sign-in users with Azure Active Directory and call a .NET Core web API
+# Angular single-page application using MSAL Angular to sign-in users with Microsoft Entra ID and call a .NET Core web API

 * [Overview](#overview)
 * [Scenario](#scenario)